AWS WAF Token Solving

 The token field contains the AWS WAF verification token.
 This token should be

 submitted with your AWS form or API request as the captcha response.
+The user_agent

 Implementation Guide